Solution

 Start here

-Start with a focused readiness assessment across licensing, labels, sharing, Purview, and governance, with owners and evidence ready for the deployment review before rollout.
+Start with a focused assessment across licences, labels, sharing, Purview, and governance.
+Get owners and evidence ready before rollout.

-• Readiness signals across licensing, labels, sharing, Purview, and governance surfaced in one operating view rather than across separate admin centres and exports.
+• Readiness signals across licences, labels, sharing, Purview, and governance in one view.

-• Repeatable across tenants, so MSPs can run the same readiness pattern at customer scale with a consistent report shape.
+• Repeatable across tenants, so MSPs can use the same report shape at customer scale.